andrialexandrou/recent-notes-timeline/readme.md

 ## Credits

-Developed by Andri Alexandrou and Claude
+Developed by @andrialexandrou and Claude

 ---